Security

 AI-assisted analysis is used during the Sprint build and during monthly Engagement cycles for data preparation, reconciliation, anomaly surfacing, and draft commentary.
 Every output is reviewed by the founder before delivery or publication.
 Nothing reaches a client unreviewed.

-Provider routing: AI calls route through OpenRouter to Anthropic under zero-data-retention API terms.
-Your data is sent per-query only, is not retained beyond the query, and is not used to train models.
+AI calls route through OpenRouter to Anthropic.
+Prompts are not logged by default and your data is not used to train models.
+Data is sent per query only.
 The query layer (Ask Your Numbers) operates under the same terms.

 AI is mechanism, not headline.
 The credibility carrier is the reviewed pack, not the model behind it.